-COVID-19 is a relatively new disease and B.C. continues to monitor vaccine effectiveness.
-We are still learning how our immune system responds to infection and immunization and how long immunity lasts after getting vaccinated.
+B.C. continuously monitors COVID-19 vaccine effectiveness.
+We are still learning how our immune system responds to infection and immunization and how long immunity lasts after getting vaccinated

 - Two doses of either mRNA vaccine was more than 90% at preventing COVID-19 infection.
 Two doses of the AstraZeneca vaccine were more than 70% effective against infection.
 People who got one AstraZeneca dose followed by one mRNA vaccine dose (so-called “mix and match”) had protection that was as good as with two mRNA doses.

-- The vaccines are working similarly well in protecting against infections and hospitalizations due to the Delta variant, despite being more transmissible than other variants.
+- The vaccines protected against infections and hospitalizations due to the Delta variant, despite Delta being more transmissible than earlier variants.

 - Vaccine protection was stronger when people received their second dose more than six weeks after their first dose.